BCAAFC/funding-conference-2016/about.md

 ## Who should attend?

-We recommend that organizations send their program managers or financial controllers from First Nations and Aboriginal Organizations.
+We recommend that organizations send their program managers or financial controllers, executive director, board members from Indigenous Organizations.

 ## Where is the Location?